1979 Dime Value Checker: Errors List, “D” ,“S” & No Mint Mark Worth

 The Obverse Of The 1979 Dime

-The obverse presents a left-facing profile of Franklin D. Roosevelt.
-The word “LIBERTY” appears along the left edge in front of his face.
-Below Roosevelt’s chin sits the motto “IN GOD WE TRUST” in smaller letters.
+The obverse presents a left-facing profile of President Franklin D. Roosevelt.
+The word “LIBERTY” appears along the left edge, and the motto “IN GOD WE TRUST” sits below his chin in smaller letters.

-The date “1979” is positioned to the right of the neck.
-Designer John R. Sinnock placed his initials “JS” at the base of Roosevelt’s neck truncation.
+The date “1979” is positioned to the right of Roosevelt’s neck.
+Designer John R. Sinnock placed his initials “JS” at the base of the neck truncation — a detail sometimes mistaken for an error or tampering by new collectors.

 The mint mark, when present, appears above the date.
-Philadelphia coins bear no mint mark.
-Denver coins display a “D” mark.
-San Francisco proof coins show an “S” mark.
+Philadelphia coins carry no mint mark at all.
+Denver coins show a “D,” and San Francisco proof coins display an “S.”

 The Reverse Of The 1979 Dime

 The reverse centers on a flaming torch symbolizing liberty.
-An olive branch flanks the left side, representing peace.
-An oak branch appears on the right, symbolizing strength and independence.
+An olive branch flanks the left (representing peace), and an oak branch appears on the right (symbolizing strength and independence).
+These three elements together form one of the most symbolic coin reverses in U.S. numismatic history.

-The motto “E PLURIBUS UNUM” stretches across the field above the torch.
-The legend “UNITED STATES OF AMERICA” arcs around the top rim.
+The motto “E PLURIBUS UNUM” (Latin for “Out of Many, One”) arcs above the torch.
+The legend “UNITED STATES OF AMERICA” frames the top rim, and “ONE DIME” appears at the bottom.

 Other Features Of The 1979 Dime